i-translation/system-design/README.md

 SELECT * FROM locations WHERE lat BETWEEN X-R AND X+R AND long BETWEEN Y-R AND Y+R
 ```

-However, this is not scalable, and performing this query on large datasets will be quite slow.
+However, this is not scalable, and performing this query on large datasets will be quite (相当) slow.

 **Geohashing**

 [Geohashing](/courses/sytem-design/geohashing-and-quadtrees#geohashing) is a [geocoding](https://en.wikipedia.org/wiki/Address_geocoding) method used to encode geographic coordinates such as latitude and longitude into short alphanumeric strings.
 It was created by [Gustavo Niemeyer](https://twitter.com/gniemeyer) in 2008.

-Geohash is a hierarchical spatial index that uses Base-32 alphabet encoding, the first character in a geohash identifies the initial location as one of the 32 cells.
+Geohash is a hierarchical spatial (空间的) index that uses Base-32 alphabet encoding, the first character in a geohash identifies the initial location as one of the 32 cells.
 This cell will also contain 32 cells.
 This means that to represent a point, the world is recursively divided into smaller and smaller cells with each additional bit until the desired precision is attained.
 The precision factor also determines the size of the cell.

 ![geohashing](https://raw.githubusercontent.com/karanpratapsingh/portfolio/master/public/static/courses/system-design/chapter-IV/geohashing-and-quadtrees/geohashing.png)

 For example, San Francisco with coordinates `37.7564, -122.4016` can be represented in geohash as `9q8yy9mf`.

 Now, using the customer's geohash we can determine the nearest available driver by simply comparing it with the driver's geohash.
-For better performance, we will index and store the geohash of the driver in memory for faster retrieval.
+For better performance, we will index and store the geohash (地理散列) of the driver in memory for faster retrieval (检索).

 **Quadtrees**